larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 You can configure your Q2A site so that users will only have access to Q2A via your authentication application:

 1. Sign into Q2A via your authentication app.
 Then sign out.
 This ensures that you now have a user record in Q2A via SSO.
 2. Sign into Q2A as a super administrator via built-in authentication.
-Open the user record tthat you created in step 1 and upgrade it to be a super administrator account.
+Open the user record that you created in step 1 and upgrade it to be a super administrator account.
 Sign out.
 3. Sign in again via your authentication app and check that you're a super admin.
 4. Change your qa-config file, set `define ('QA_ENABLE_REG_AUTH', false);`